 Skip to main content

+Prerequisites: API key and Payment Gateway Account with a gateway that supports tokenization.
 Gateway tokenization creates a token stored directly with your payment processor (Stripe, Adyen, etc.) for recurring billing.
 This is different from String Tokenization, which stores data in Orchestra’s vault.

 When to Use Gateway Tokens